katariinatilk/python-individualtask1/README.md

-# This is my individual task for python homework from colab
+# Python homework for the individual task

+I have added the file from colab!